What is Data Management & Why it Matters to Your Business

 - Identify data ownership

-- Ensure the security of your data
+- Ensure your data security

 - Maximize the usefulness of your data, as this will help you avoid collecting and processing the same types of information multiple times over

-- Establish clear data quality standards (which should include clear standards for accuracy, relevancy, updated status, completeness, accessibility, consistency across different sources, and reliability).
+- Establish clear data quality standards (which should include clear standards for accuracy, relevancy, updated status, completeness, accessibility, consistency across different sources, and reliability)

 - Always make sure you have proper documentation and data tracking processes in place